marthacj/HP_Sus_Sys_3/README.md

    pip install -r requirements.txt

-4. Install the Impact Framework globally using npm.
+4. Install the Impact Framework globally using npm (**you may need to use 'sudo in front of each command'**).

-**IMPORTANT**: Check what the latest version of IF is.
+**IMPORTANT**: Check what the latest version of IF is using **npm view @grnsft/if versions**.
 At the time of development, the latest was 0.6.0 - the syntax of this project is not compatible with earlier versions and may not be with later versions.

 **npm install -g @grnsft/if@0.6.0 **